Catwoman: Hunted: Production

 The film was announced on August 17, 2021, alongside its voice cast.
 The film had an anime-style production with Shinsuke Terasawa directing and written by Greg Weisman while Ethan Spaulding is attached as producer, along with Colin A.B.V.
 Lewis, who worked on The Simpsons, and Sam Register, who produced multiple DC Animated projects, as executive producers.
-An exclusive sneak peak was released during the DC FanDome's 2021 Warner Bros.
+An exclusive sneak peek was released during the DC FanDome's 2021 Warner Bros.
 Animation panel.